-Similar to sending to Jira, you can clear the status of a finding or change it to another status by selecting the Path, Status, and Method and selecting a different action.
+Similar to sending to Jira Cloud, you can clear the status of a finding or change it to another status by selecting the Path, Status, and Method and selecting a different action.

-The Jira integration can be disconnected from the authorized StackHawk organization from the Jira Integration page.
+The Jira Cloud integration can be disconnected from the authorized StackHawk organization from the Jira Cloud Integration page.

-- Go to the Jira Integration page in StackHawk.
+- Go to the Jira Cloud Integration page in StackHawk.